 There is no notice requirement for emergency transfers.
 All other categories of transfers will be given the appropriate amount of notice required by the laws of the State.

-When possible, CCHA will allow a resident in good standing to choose the property to which to transfer for rehabilitation or redevelopment units so long as there are units of the right size and right type for the resident being transferred.
+When possible, HACC will allow a resident in good standing to choose the property to which to transfer for rehabilitation or redevelopment units so long as there are units of the right size and right type for the resident being transferred.
 Residents who are subject to mandatory transfers do not have the right to wait until a suitable unit is available at the property they prefer, rather each resident will receive a choice of the units available that are the right size and type.

 Residents cannot be transferred across housing programs.
 This includes transfers from public housing (including ACC units in tax credit properties) to multifamily housing properties or LIHTC market rate housing, but residents can be transferred within such properties.